albertofranzin/bashmathlib/README.md

 ```

 * `exp`, `exp2`, `exp10` compute the exponential (resp in base `e`, 2 and 10)
-of a number
+of a number.
 ```
 exp 1      # 2.71828
 exp2 1     # 2
 exp10 1    # 10
 ```

-* `len`, `length` length of a space-separated list of values
+* `len`, `length` length of a space-separated list of values.
 ```
 len 4 5 7 3 2 4 6   # 7
 length 4 5          # 2
 ```

 * `log`, `log2`, `log10` compute the logarithm (resp. in base `e`, 2 and 10)
-of a number
+of a number.
 ```
 log 100    # 4.60517018598809136803
 log2 100   # 6.64385618977472469580